lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 Recall, Hu and Bentler's **combination rule** (which is somewhat contested) suggested that the SRMR be interpreted along with the CFI such that:   $CFI \geqslant .95$ and $SRMR \leq .05$.

-For our unidimensional GRMSAAW CFA, SRMR = .124.
-Not good.
+For our unidimensional GRMSAAW CFA, SRMR = 0.067.

 Inspecting the residuals (we look for relatively large values) may help understand the source of poor fit, so let's do that.